-Once a business has completed the two steps above, it is ready to participate in IT procurement opportunities as a SWaM certified business.
+Once a business has completed the three steps above, it is ready to participate in IT procurement opportunities as a SWaM certified business.
 For a listing of current solicitations and award notices, please use eVA.
-(Also see Instructions for how to navigate solicitation and award notices.)
+(Also see How to find Business Opportunities.)
 All ordering and formalized solicitations are directed through this portal.

 Business Development Assistance

 For assistance with becoming a SWaM vendor and participating in IT procurement opportunities, choose any of the following online resources: